Directed branch-width: A directed analogue of tree-width: Proof of Theorem : Directed line graphs of bounded rank-width.

-We shall first show (Lemma \ref{lemma:dbw_to_brw}) that if a class $\mathcal{C}$ has bounded directed branch-width then $\vec{L}(\mathcal{C})$ has bounded bi-cut-rank-width.
-We shall show the converse of this statement in Lemma \ref{lemma:bcrk_dbw}.
-To prove these results we shall make use of an auxiliary notion of consistency between a labeling function and a vertex-partition.
+In view of proving Theorem~\ref{thm:dbw_and_directed_line-graph}, we shall first show (Lemma \ref{lemma:dbw_to_brw}) that if a class $\mathcal{C}$ has bounded directed branch-width then $\vec{L}(\mathcal{C})$ has bounded bi-cut-rank-width.
+Then we will obtain the converse of this statement in Lemma \ref{lemma:bcrk_dbw}.
+These results rely on an auxiliary notion of consistency between a labeling function and a vertex-partition.

 \begin{definition} Let $S$ be a set, $(A,B)$ be a vertex partition in a digraph $D$ and let $\lambda_A: A\rightarrow S$ and $\lambda_B: B \rightarrow S$ be functions.
 We say that \emph{$(A,B)$ is $(\lambda_A, \lambda_B)$-consistent} if \begin{itemize} \item given vertices $a_1$, $a_2$ in $A$ with $\lambda_A(a_1) = \lambda_A(a_2)$ and a vertex $b$ in $B$ we have that $\dir{a_1b} \in E(D)$ if and only if $\dir{a_2b} \in E(D)$ and \item given vertices $b_1$, $b_2$ in $B$ with $\lambda_B(b_1) = \lambda_B(b_2)$ and a vertex $a$ in $A$ we have that $\dir{ab_1} \in E(D)$ if and only if $\dir{ab_2} \in E(D)$. \end{itemize}